There aren’t many more frustrating things when it comes to mobile phones than finding that your charger has decided to randomly stop working.

 - In this instance, head to Apple and buy a new lightning cable.

-There are other reasons why your iPhone may not be charging.
-Let’s take a look at them:
+This will get your iPhone to charge properly in the majority of cases.
+However, there are other reasons why your iPhone may not be charging.
+Let’s take a look at them.

 If you come to the conclusion that the lightning cable isn’t the issue then the next thing you should take a look at is the iPhone charging port.